 Two important tactics to consider when email marketing are:

 Personalizing your message to each segmented group

 We also recommend focusing on your search engine optimization (SEO) marketing channel.
 A couple tips here are:

 Publish comprehensive, valuable content on your site

 Focus each piece on a specific set of medium tail keywords, which is about two to three words

 Unleash the power of social media to grow your small business

 As widespread as social media platforms are, there are specific ways to use them the right way to grow your small online business.

-If you want to streamline your online storefront, too, while you’re tackling and taming the world of social media, don’t miss out on this 14-day free trial for Podia.
+If you want to streamline your website management, too, while you’re tackling and taming the world of social media, don’t miss out on this 14-day free trial for Podia.
 Good luck, and remember, you got this!